qlibs/mph/README.md

   - [[bmi2](https://en.wikipedia.org/wiki/X86_Bit_manipulation_instruction_set) ([Intel Haswell](Intel)+, [AMD Zen3](https://en.wikipedia.org/wiki/Zen_3)+)] hardware instruction acceleration is faster than software emulation.
 (AMD Zen2 pext takes 18 cycles, is worth disabling hardware accelerated version)
   - For integral keys, use u32 or u64.
   - For strings, consider aligning the input data and passing it with compile-time size via `span`, `array`.
-  - If all strings length is less than 4 that will be more optimized than if all string length will be less than 8 (max available).
-That will make the lookup table smaller and it will avoid `shl` for getting the value.
+  - If all strings length is less than 4 that will be more optimized than if all string length will be less than 8 and 16.
+That will make the lookup table smaller and getting the value will have one instruction less.
   - Experiment with different `probability` values to optimize lookups.
-Especially benefitial if it's known that input keys are always valid (probability = 100) as it will avoid final `cmp` instruction.
+Especially benefitial if it's known that input keys are always coming from predefined `entries` (probability = 100) as it will avoid the comparison.
-  - Consider passing cache size alignment (`std::hardware_destructive_interference_size` - usually `64u`) to the lookup.
+  - Consider passing cache size alignment (`std::hardware_destructive_interference_size` - usually `64u`) to the `lookup`.
 That will align the underlying lookup table.

 - Is support for [bmi2](https://en.wikipedia.org/wiki/X86_Bit_manipulation_instruction_set) instructions required?